How to Get a Remote Job in 2023

 - Bonus tip: work and travel remotely!

 I didn’t always work remotely.
 For years, I worked in an office.
-My first job out of college was very much in person, with very little work ever done outside my office unless I was super bogged-down and short on time.
+My first job out of college was very much in person at an office, with very little work ever done outside my office.

 Are you looking at getting a remote job, with no previous experience at working remotely?
 In this guide, I will take you through a series of steps toward how to get a remote job this year, or even this month.